-The dual screen classroom is the standard layout and style used across all LACCD campuses for larger student capacity.
+The dual screen classroom is the standard layout and style used across all LACCD campuses where multiple screens are required to display different content on each screen, or if the room orientation is a wide room affecting the viewing angle; thus requiring multiple screens.
 This space supports two projectors and two screens to display presentation materials to the larger (wider) room audience.
 The room accommodates ceiling speakers for content/program audio playback and voice reinforcement as required.
 The ADA-approved instructor desk includes an equipment rack hosting the main source and processing equipment for the room as well the surface equipment including the computer monitors for both source content preview and system control & operation, the document camera and the cable well for power, data and AV connections.
 The room shall include infrastructure to support the deployment of Hyflex remote learning equipment including conduits and wall boxes for future cameras and ceiling microphones.
 The system includes: